 The Punch In The Face:

-Last Spring my buddy Alex, started working with me to better understand my personalty.
+Last Spring my buddy Alex, started working with me to better understand my personality.
 One of the things we discovered as we looked at my personally is that I knew myself relatively well.
-After a few test and evaluations we settled on my personality type being ESFP.
+After a few test and evaluations, we settled on my personality type being ESFP.
 Not sure what that is?
-This info from typefinder.com may help you better understand what a ESFP is:
+This info from typefinder.com may help you better understand what an ESFP is:

 ESFP's take pleasure in the sights, sounds, smells, and textures around them.
 ESFPs like to keep busy, filling their lives with hobbies, sports, activities, and friends.
 Because they'd rather live spontaneously than plan ahead, they can become overextended when there are too many exciting things to do.
 An ESFP hates nothing more than missing out on the fun.

 Although they are characteristically fun-loving, ESFPs are also typically practical and down-to-earth.
 They are grounded in reality and are usually keenly aware of the facts and details in their environment, especially as they pertain to people.
 They are observant of others and their needs, and responsive in offering assistance.
 ESFPs enjoy helping other people, especially in practical, tangible ways.

 Did you catch the last part?
 "ESFPs enjoy helping other people, especially in practical, tangible ways."

 So, should it really matter that a friend thought that I cared too much, or worried too much about them?
 Naaaaaa.
 Not one bit.
 I should blow it off and move on with life, resting in the confidence that our friendship is stronger than ever and that they were bold enough to speak into my life about the way reality looks to them.
 But (you knew it was coming), it drives me a little nuts hearing it from them.
 That is until I stopped this morning and took a look at who I was.
 I pulled out all the documents that Alex and I had worked on and did some reading online about my personality.